bakame-php/http-structured-fields/README.md

 ### Foreword

-**While this package parses, builds, updates and serializes the header value, it does not in any shape or form validate its content.
-It is still required to validate the parse data against the RFC rules of the corresponding header.
+**While this package parses and serializes the header value, it does not validate its content.
+It is still required to validate the parsed data against the constraints of the corresponding header.
 Content validation is out of scope for this library.**

 ### Parsing and Serializing Structured Fields

-Parsing the header value is done via the `fromHttpValue` named constructor attached to each library's structured fields representation as shown below:
+Parsing the header value is done via the `fromHttpValue` named constructor.
+The method is attached to each library's structured fields representation as shown below:

 ```php
 declare(strict_types=1);